1300 088 065

 example-pre-approval

-As you can see from the example above, the bank hasn’t actually assessed the home loan application.
+As you can see from the example above, the bank hasn’t fully assessed the home loan application.
 While the details entered into their lending system are acceptable, an actual credit assessor hasn’t reviewed the application to double-check that the numbers match—for example, that the income details entered match the payslips provided.

-A formally approved loan is not subject to any further approval conditions.
+A formally approved loan is not subject to any further approval conditions

 formal-approval-example